 Visitors have reported hearing disembodied voices, phantom footsteps, and other anomalies in the historic prison.

-The story goes that the widow of the inventor of the Winchester rifle was haunted by the victims of her husband’s invention, so she spent her life adding on to her house so as to appease the spooks.
+The story goes that the widow of the inventor of the Winchester rifle was haunted by the victims of her husband’s invention, so she spent her life adding on to her house so as to appease the ghosts.
 The result is a huge maze of hallways and seven stories of rooms with architectural oddities, like doors and stairways to nowhere and windows looking into other rooms.